Motorcycle Laws You Must Follow in New York in 2019

 Lawful Riding Procedures in New York

-The following laws are enforced to keep motorcyclists as safe and visible as possible.
+These laws are enforced to keep motorcyclists as safe and visible as possible.
 Considering that 40% of traffic accidents involve the use of a cell phone, according to Automotive Fleet, it is not such a bad idea to try to make your presence known on a highway filled with distracted drivers.

 For those carrying passengers, both a passenger footrest and seat are necessary.